From monoliths to modules: Decomposing transducers for efficient world modelling: Feedback interfaces

 \section{Feedback interfaces}

 In the context of a perception-action loop linking an agent and an environment, the environment can be thought of as a system that stochastically turns action sequences $x_{0:t}=x_0 \cdots x_{t-1}$ into observation sequences $y_{0:t}=y_0 \cdots y_{t-1}$ for any time length $t$.
-Similarly, the agent does the same by stochastically transforming observation sequences into action sequences.
+Similarly, the agent operates analogously, stochastically transforming observation sequences into action sequences.
 The action sequence is the agent's output and the environment's input, while the observation sequence is the agent's input and the environment's output.
 Both agent and environment are specified by an interface $\mathcal{I}$~\citep{rosasai}, which produces an output process for each input sequence~\citep{fiderer2025work}

 Here, the capital variables represent random variables while the lowercase represent specific realizations.
 Together, they produce the joint probability of an action-observation sequence in the perception-action loop~\citep{fiderer2025work}: